 Nursing service administration purpose, organization, and relationships.
-Management of available resources to promote the clinical nursing of patients; appropriate contribution by nursing to hospital objectives.

-L574 Nursing Service Administration II (3 cr.)
+Management of available resources to promote the clinical nursing of patients; approprate contribution by nursing to hospital objectives. - L574 Nursing Service Administration II (3 cr.)
 Weber P: L573.
-Approaches to nursing of patients through staff development: job evaluations, recruitment, staffing, utilization of staff potential and preparation, staff education and evaluation.

-L575 Nursing Service Administration IV (3 cr.)
+Approaches to nursing of patients through staff development: job evaluation, recruitment, staffing, utilization of staff potential and preparation, staff education and evaluation. - L575 Nursing Service Administration IV (3 cr.)
 Weber P: L573, L574, or consent of instructor.
 The study of patient needs; survey of human and material resources to meet them; development of departmental and special relationships.
-Analysis of experiences and learnings aimed at a statement of personal philosophy of nursing service administration.

-L578 Seminar: Nursing Administration (3 cr.)
-Weber The identification, presentation, and analysis of nursing service problems.

-L579 Nursing Service Administration III (3 cr.)
+Analysis of experiences and learnings aimed at a statement of personal philosophy of nursing service administration. - L578 Seminar: Nursing Administration (3 cr.)
+Weber The identification, presentation, and analysis of nursing service problems. - L579 Nursing Service Administration III (3 cr.)
 Weber P: clinical nursing, L573, L574.
 Study of nursing service administration through observation of and participation in selected activities appropriate to the student's background and objectives.
-Analysis of experiences aimed toward development of a philosophy and the methodologies to implement it.

-★L590 Study in Nursing Administration (3 cr.)
+Analysis of experiences aimed toward development of a philosophy and the methodologies to implement it. - L590 Study in Nursing Administration (3 cr.)
+P: consent of instructor.
+Guided experience in exploring and developing a significant problem in nursing service administration. - ★L692 Independent Study in Nursing Administration (1-6 cr.)
 Staff P: consent of instructor.
-Guided experience in exploring and developing a significant problem in nursing service administration.

-- ★L692 Independent Study in Nursing Administration (1-6 cr.)
-Staff P: consent of instructor.
-Topic arranged depending on the need and interest of student in selected aspects and levels of responsibility of nursing administration. - M513 Pathophysiology Applied to Nursing I (3 cr.)
-Staff Symptoms of disturbance of body fluids and electrolytes; implications of symptoms in the evaluation of the patient's status and for nursing care. - M514 Pathophysiology Applied to Nursing II (3 cr.)
-Staff Symptoms of disturbances of circulation and respiration; implications of symptoms in the evaluation of the patient's status and for nursing care. - M553-M554 Advanced Medical-Surgical Nursing I-II (3-3 cr.)
-Pontious, Dayhoff P: consent of instructor.
+Topic arranged depending on the need and interest of student in selected aspects and levels of responsibility of nursing administration. - M513-M514 Pathophysiology Applied to Nursing I-II (3 cr.)
+Staff Exploration of pathophysiologic states associated with disturbances of the various organ systems.
+Emphasis on symptoms of pathogenesis of disease.

+- M553-M554 Advanced Medical-Surgical Nursing I-II (3-3 cr.)
+Dayhoff P: consent of instructor.
 Advanced theory and practice in care of patients in crisis situations.
 Analysis of nursing and patient needs, factors that serve as basis of nursing actions, prediction of consequences of actions, implementation of appropriate nursing care, and evaluation of actions. - M555 Advanced Medical-Surgical Nursing III (3 cr.)
-Pontious

-P: consent of instructor.
+Staff P: consent of instructor.
 Theory and practice in care of patients with rehabilitative and geriatric problems.
 Clinical experience arranged in a variety of institutional and community settings. - M558 Rationale of Nursing Action in Medical-Surgical Nursing (3 cr.)
 Dayhoff P: consent of instructor.
 Rationale of nursing actions utilized in care of adult patients.
 Analysis and validation of guiding principles utilized in nursing techniques. - P511 Seminar on Dynamic Concepts of Human Behavior (3 cr.)
 Fuller Adaptation patterns in health and illness.
 Application of relevant basic concepts to nursing care; situations related to student's current experiences. - P513-P514 Psychopathology Applied to Nursing I-II (3-3 cr.)
-FitzGerald

-Advanced study of theories of personality growth and development; origins of psychopathology.
+FitzGerald Advanced study of theories of personality growth and development; origins of psychopathology.
 Clinically oriented. - P550 Psychiatric-Mental Health Nursing (3 cr.)
 Koldjeski, Gorman Laboratory: arranged.
 Concepts of growth, development, and mental health basic to understanding adjustment to health and illness.
 Theoretical bases for developing nursing care.
 Observational experiences with community groups.
 Clinical experiences with select patients. - P552 Advanced Psychiatric Nursing with Individuals (3 cr.)
 Koldjeski P: P550.
 Laboratory: arranged.
 Advanced study of clinical process in working individually with persons having mental problems.
 Therapeutic nursing interventions based on psychopathology and related concepts from social and behavioral sciences.
 Hospital and community settings. - P554 Advanced Psychiatric Nursing with Groups (3 cr.)